What is a Tummy tuck?

 How much does a Tummy tuck cost?

-When evaluating costs, consider the 'total cost' includes the surgeon's fee, operating room fee, anesthesia fee and garments.
+When evaluating costs, consider the 'total cost' including the surgeon's fee, operating room fee, anesthesia fee, post-op garments and visits.

 Tummy Tuck Total costs for 2025 in our Baltimore facility are as follows: